tdulcet/PrimeNet/README.md

   --min-bit=MIN_BIT     Minimum bit level of TF1G assignments to fetch --max-bit=MAX_BIT     Maximum bit level of TF1G assignments to fetch -m, --mlucas          Get assignments for Mlucas.
   -g, --gpuowl          Get assignments for GpuOwl.
+  --prpll               Get assignments for PRPLL.
+PRPLL is not PrimeNet
-PRPLL is not yet fully
+                        server compatible and is thus not yet fully supported.
-                        supported.
   --cudalucas           Get assignments for CUDALucas.
   --mfaktc              Get assignments for mfaktc.
   --mfakto              Get assignments for mfakto.